codehaus/multiverse/readme.txt

 gradle install

-Atm there is a dependency on junit on the normal sources in the benchmark directory, but will be removed and there is no runtime dependency otherwise on junit.
+The jar will be stored in build/libs

+The Multiverse jar has no external dependencies.
+It uses velocity (pre) compiletime to generate Java sources, but there is no runtime dependency on Velocity or any other library.